Sunbed death not linked to banned tanning jabs

 Miss Wilson-Vickers had struggled with her weight and was 25st (350lbs) at the time of her death.

-A pathologist told the inquest that while medical research into Melanotan II was limited, in his opinion it had nothing to do with her death.'No evidence'
+A pathologist told the inquest that while medical research into Melanotan II was limited, in his opinion it had nothing to do with her death.

 The Medicines and Healthcare Products Regulatory Agency said Melanotan works by increasing the levels of melanin, the body's natural protection from the sun.